CenturyLinkCloud/PublicKB/Release Notes/2017/2017-01-17-cloud-platform-release-notes.md

 * __MySQL Relational DB now includes streaming log files.__

-  Users of the MySQL can now view their database log files from within the UI.
+  Users of MySQL can now view their database log files from within the UI.